Watson Farley & Williams (“WFW”) has advised United Overseas Group Ltd (“UOG”) on the acquisition of United Arab Chemical Carriers Limited (“UACC”).

 WFW worked with law firm Kramer Levin Naftalis & Frankel LLP (lead corporate counsel) in advising UOG on the acquisition and other corporate elements of the project.
 AXIA Ventures Group Ltd acted as UOG’s financial advisor.

-The cross-border WFW team that advised UOG was comprised of Athens Partner and Global Maritime Sector Co-Head George Paleokrassas on the financing side, supported by Senior Associate Dimitris Karamacheras and Associate Manos Pontikis; Dubai corporate Partner Dhruv Paul on the DIFC merger aspects; London maritime Partner Toby Royal on the English law due diligence and maritime merger aspects, supported by Senior Associate Georg Junginger and Associate Rohan Inamdar; and New York corporate Partner Steven Hollander on the Liberian and Marshall Islands due diligence and merger aspects supported by Counsel Todd Johnson and Associate Danny Berger.
+The cross-border WFW team that advised UOG was comprised of Athens Partner and Global Maritime Sector Co-Head George Paleokrassas on the financing side, supported by Senior Associate Dimitris Karamacheras and Associate Manos Pontikis; Dubai corporate Partner Dhruv Paul on the DIFC merger aspects; London maritime Partner Toby Royal on the English law due diligence and maritime merger aspects, supported by Senior Associate Georg Junginger and Associate Rohan Inamdar; and New York corporate Partner Steven Hollander on the Liberian and Marshall Islands due diligence and merger aspects supported by Counsel Todd Johnson and former Associate Danny Berger.

 Partner George Paleokrassas commented: “We are very pleased to have been part of this highly important and complex deal.
 It is a great example of our ability to deliver complex, cross-border legal advice and solutions to our clients for high-value transactions under the most challenging circumstances”.

 Partner Dhruv Paul commented: “We are delighted to have played a part in this transaction, which will be the first such merger under the DIFC Companies Law.
 This precedent-setting transaction further underscores the DIFC’s position as a leading financial hub, with a sophisticated legal system and a proactive Authority”.